 Are Jehovah's Witnesses the only ones that Preach?

-The Watchtower claims preaching from house-to-house is a divine command that they alone fulfil.
-This is based on a Scriptural mistranslation in the New World Translation.
+Watchtower claim Jehovah's Witnesses alone fulfil a divine command to preach about God's Kingdom from house-to-house.
+This is based on a mistranslation of Acts 20:20 in the New World Translation.
 Furthermore, all Christian religions preach in one form or another, otherwise they would not have any adherents.

 "Do you know of anyone else who preaches about God's Kingdom from house to house throughout the world?"
 Does God Care?
 (2001) p.30